 Driver Fatigue Injury Lawyer

 Many commercial truck drivers spend full days behind the wheel, driving for 10 hours or more a day.
 Long-haul drivers may put in 11 hours a day for several days in a row, leading to exhaustion and fatigue.
-When a driver of a large vehicle weighing 10,000-80,000 pounds is fatigued, it is a dangerous scenario on the roadways.
+The implications of driver fatigue are especially pronounced, particularly when juxtaposed against the sheer magnitude and mass of the vehicles they commandeer.
+Operating vehicles weighing anywhere from 10,000 to 80,000 pounds, fatigued drivers pose an alarming risk to the safety and well-being of themselves and other drivers.
+The confluence of heavy machinery and compromised alertness constitutes a volatile mix that heightens the likelihood of catastrophic accidents and untold devastation.
 Serious injury accidents can and do occur, including preventable fatalities.

 Were You Injured in a Fatigued Truck Driver Accident?